Lowell Fulson: Career

 At the age of eighteen, he moved to Ada, Oklahoma, and joined Alger "Texas" Alexander for a few months in 1940, but later moved to California, where he formed a band which soon included a young Ray Charles and the tenor saxophone player Stanley Turrentine.
 Fulson was drafted in 1943 and served in the U.S. Navy until 1945.

 Lowell Fulson at the 1970 Ann Arbor (Mich.)
 Blues Festival.

 Fulson recorded for Swing Time Records in the 1940s, Chess Records (on the Checker label) in the 1950s, Kent Records in the 1960s, and Rounder Records (on Bullseye Blues) in the 1980s/1990s.
 He wrote "3 O'Clock Blues" (B.B.
 King's first hit), "Reconsider Baby" (a blues standard), and "Tramp" (co-written with Jimmy McCracklin and recorded by several artists).
 His 1965 song "Black Nights" was his first hit in a decade, and "Tramp" did even better, restoring him to R&B stardom.
 In 1966 his brother Robert Fulson married former member of The Raelettes Margie Hendrix and they both started performing live with Lowell before they divorced in 1968.

 A show entitled California Blues: Swingtime Tribute opened in 1993 at the Paramount Theatre in Oakland, California, with Fulson, Johnny Otis, Charles Brown, Jay McShann, Jimmy Witherspoon, Jimmy McCracklin and Earl Brown.
-Fulson's last recording was a duet of "Every Day I Have the Blues" with Jimmy Rogers on the latter's 1999 Atlantic Records release, The Jimmy Rogers All-Stars: Blues, Blues, Blues.
+Fulson's last recording was a duet of "Every Day I Have the Blues" with Jimmy Rogers on the latter's 1999 Atlantic Records release, billed as the Jimmy Rogers All-Stars: Blues Blues Blues.

 Death

 Fulson died in Long Beach, California, on March 7, 1999, at the age of 77.
-His companion, Tina Mayfield said that the causes of death were complications from kidney disease, diabetes, and congestive heart failure.
+His companion, Tina Mayfield, said that the causes of death were complications from kidney disease, diabetes, and congestive heart failure.
 He was the father of four and grandfather of thirteen.
 Fulson was interred in Inglewood Park Cemetery, in Inglewood, California.